Psuncode/RVU-Calculator/README.md

 A powerful, single-page RVU calculator and audit timeline tool for payer negotiations.
 Calculate GPCI-adjusted RVUs for any CPT code across multiple years and localities, or track year-over-year RVU changes.

+## Live Demo (GitHub Pages)

+- Repository root (redirects to the app): `https://psuncode.github.io/RVU-Calculator/`
+- App (recommended/share this): `https://psuncode.github.io/RVU-Calculator/app/`

+Note: the trailing slash on `/app/` matters for some browsers/hosts.
+If you use `/app` (no slash), relative data loads can resolve to the wrong folder.

 ## Quick Start

 **IMPORTANT:** Due to browser security (CORS), you need to run a local web server: